 Campers arrive at camp Monday morning and return home on Friday.
 Scheduled activities include:

-Successful completion of a camp activity entitles the camper to an achievement patch, certificate or award.
-Additionally, campers may earn Kentucky’s Hunter Education Certificate.
-This ‘orange card’ is honored in all states that require a hunter education card.
-Each evening, campers will also have time to enjoy their favorite playground activities such as basketball, volleyball, badminton, ping-pong, etc.
+Successful completion of a camp activity entitles the camper to an achievement patch.
+Additionally, campers may earn Kentucky’s Hunter Education Certificate, also known as an ‘orange card’.
+This orange card is honored in all states that require a hunter education card.
+Each evening, campers will also have time to enjoy their favorite playground activities such as basketball, volleyball, and kickball.

 Camp Staff and Facilities

 Each conservation camp has eight air conditioned cabins under supervision of a counselor.
 In addition, there are staff quarters, bathhouses, a kitchen and dining room, camp director’s office, sick bay/first aid station, canteen, nature building, and shelters.
 We also have a playground with sports equipment, outdoor assembly area, nature trail, rifle range, shotgun range, hunter safety field course, archery range, archery field course, lake swim dock, swimming pool, boat dock, storage and maintenance buildings.

 Permanent staff consists of a camp director, conservation educators, camp superintendent, and maintenance staff.
 Summer staff includes counselors, summer educators, and cooks.
 All summer staff are screened before hiring.
 Counselors are trained to chaperon the campers and assist the conservation educators with camper safety, instruction, and supervision.

 The Kentucky Department of Fish and Wildlife Resources has been involved in conservation education camping since 1946.
 Camp John Currie

 , located on Kentucky Lake outside of Benton, Kentucky opened in 1949.
 Camp Earl Wallace